lifr0m/tl/README.md

 ### How to use

-1. Clone project.
+1. Clone template `tl-example` package.
-2. Create `schema.tl` file at the root of `tl-types` crate.
+2. Create schemas in `schemas` folder.
+3. Create corresponding modules in `src/schemas` module.
+4. Specify schemas in `build.rs`.
+5. Remove `src/main.rs` / Edit `Cargo.toml` / Rename package.
-3. Specify `tl-types` crate in dependencies of your project.
+6. Specify crate in dependencies of your project.

-See `example.rs` in `tl-types/tests` folder.